How Long Does it Take to Get a Home Equity Loan?

 - Cash-out refinance: This involves refinancing your current mortgage for more than you owe and taking the difference in cash.
 It can be a good choice if you can secure a lower interest rate than what you currently have.

-- Credit cards: For smaller or short-term financing needs, credit cards could be a feasible alternative, especially if you can take advantage of promotional zero-interest offers.
+- Credit cards: For smaller expenses or short-term borrowing, a credit card might be a simpler option.
+It can make sense if you can take advantage of a 0% introductory offer and pay off the balance before the promotional period ends.

 How to unlock home equity to buy before you sell